BarisAlbayrakIEEE/StructuralAnalysis/README.md

 Requesting re-compilation from the clients is not a big deal.
 The process can be described by the following maintanance procedure handled by a master user:
-1. Shut the server for maintanance,
+1. shut the server for maintanance,
+2. define the new type,
-2. Add the new type and
+2. recompile the application and
-3. Restart the server.
+3. restart the server.

 As I discussed before, the SAA would run on a cloud server which allows the above maintanance procedure to be handled easily.
 The remaining question is how to embed the new type into the CS type list statically.
-Consider that the CS has a source file defining the CS type list statically: CS_type_list.h.
+Consider that the CS has a source file defining the CS type list statically: `CS_type_list.h`.
 The CS is designed based on this source file such that the only update required to embed a new type is to append the new type into the type list.
 There exist four approaches to add a new type statically into the CS:
 1. Ship the SAA with a codegen or build tool which inspects the compatibility of the type list with the plugins,
-2. Ask the client to update the type list (i.e. CS_type_list.h) while adding a new type,
+2. Ask the client to update the type list (i.e. `CS_type_list.h`) while adding a new type,
 3. Defining the type list with pre-reserved slots (e.g. EO_1, EO_2, etc.) and ask the client to map to these pre-reserved slots and
 4. Using macros.